Reema Juffali

 In 2022, she was named as one of the BBC's 100 Women – a list of 100 inspiring and influential women from across the world.

 Early life and education

 Juffali was born and raised in Jeddah.
 As a child, she took an interest in cars and sports.
 Her interest was deemed to be ironic as the country strictly banned women to engage in driving at that time.
 She completed her primary education at the British International School of Jeddah.
-Juffali pursued her higher studies on International Affairs at the Northeastern University in 2010.
+Juffali pursued her higher studies in international affairs at the Northeastern University in 2010.

 Racing career

 After graduation, Juffali obtained a driving license in October 2010 as she passed her driving test in the US.
 She obtained her racing license in September 2017, after the women to drive movement successfully ended the ban on women drivers in Saudi Arabia that same month.
 Her debut race as a professional racer came in October 2018 and she registered her major career victory in December 2018.

 In April 2019, Juffali represented Saudi Arabia in 2019 F4 British Championship at Brands Hatch that was her first appearance in a competitive racing event at the F4 British Championship.

 On 22 November 2019, she became the first Saudi Arabian woman to compete in an international racing competition in Saudi Arabia, taking part in the first round of the 2019-20 Jaguar I-Pace eTrophy as a guest driver.
 The race was held at the Riyadh Street Circuit.
 She competed in the 2020 Formula 4 UAE Championship, and the 2021 GB3 Championship.

 In 2022, Juffali founded her own team, Theeba Motorsport, to improve Saudi Arabian access and participation in motorsport by creating a series of educational internship and apprenticeship programmes.
 The team competes in the Pro-Am class of the International GT Open and intends to become the first Saudi racing team to compete at the 24 Hours of Le Mans.